ollyburns/ollyburns.github.io/README.md

 All the processing is done client side, apart from two API requests made to Octopus Energy.
 The API for the usage requires details for the particular meter - these values can be found here: https://octopus.energy/dashboard/developer/

+If you are an Octopus Agile customer and want to try it out go here: https://ollyburns.github.io/octopus/graph.html